Which Of The Following Statements Is True About Potential Energy

 Statement 3: Potential energy is directly proportional to mass.

 True (for gravitational potential energy).
 For gravitational potential energy, the formula PE<sub>g</sub> = mgh clearly shows a direct proportionality between potential energy (PE<sub>g</sub>) and mass (m).
 If you double the mass, while keeping the height and gravitational acceleration constant, the potential energy doubles as well.
-This relationship holds true only for gravitational potential energy; it does not generally apply to other forms of potential energy.
+This relationship holds true only for gravitational potential energy; it does not generally apply to other forms of potential energy Easy to understand, harder to ignore..

 Statement 4: Potential energy can be converted into kinetic energy.

 True.
 This is a fundamental principle in physics.
 When an object with potential energy is allowed to change its position or state, its potential energy is often converted into kinetic energy.
-For example, a ball held high in the air (possessing gravitational potential energy) is released and falls.
+Take this: a ball held high in the air (possessing gravitational potential energy) is released and falls.
 As it falls, its gravitational potential energy decreases, while its kinetic energy (energy of motion) increases.
 This conversion between potential and kinetic energy is a cornerstone of the conservation of energy principle.

 Statement 5: The total energy of a closed system remains constant.